“Who HATES IT when another human being calls them on the phone?”

 Disrupting inertia with advocacy

-I’ve said in the past that inertia and status quo bias are the enemy of sales.
+I’ve said in the past that inertia and status quo bias is the enemy of sales.
 Some of the tactics organizations can use to disrupt this inertia involve invoking the power of reciprocity, establish credibility early, lead with values instead of products, and even refining their pitch.
 However, one of the most unobtrusive, empathetic, and authentic ways to convert customers is to simply surround them with like-minded customers who love you!

 In business, we all have customers that love us and B2B companies have long recognized the value of advocates to driving revenue.
 After all, advocates provide trusted referrals and social proof, the highest converting source of leads.
 Advocates can share testimonials, participate in reference calls, and be featured in case studies.
 The problem is few organizations are able to mobilize their advocates systematically and consistently.